Louis-MariePhD/Storage_Simulation_for_File_Placement_in_HPC/README.md

-# Storage Simulation for file placement policy evaluation in a heterogeneous HPC storage system
+# Storage Simulation for file placement policy evaluation in a heterogeneous multi-tier HPC storage system